Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

 - [Standard upgrade](#standard-upgrade) - Upgrading CSM on a system that has products installed other than CSM.
 - [CSM-only system upgrade](#csm-only-system-upgrade) - Upgrading CSM only on a CSM-only system **no other products installed or being upgraded**.

-Note: You will not be able to rebuild NCNs on the current, pre-upgraded CSM version after performing these steps.
+**NOTE:** You will not be able to rebuild NCNs on the current, pre-upgraded CSM version after performing these steps.
 Rebuilding NCNs will become the same thing as upgrading them.

 ### Standard upgrade